szilard/benchm-ml/README.md

 has been also used to study speed/scalability: `learn_rate = 0.1` `max_depth = 6` `n_trees = 300`.
 We call this experiment B.

+I have to emphasize that while I make the effort to match parameter values for all algos/implemetations, every implementation is different, some don't have all the above parameters, while some might use the existing ones in a slightly different way (you can also see the resulting model/AUC is somewhat different).
+Nevertheless, the results give us a pretty good idea of how the implementations compare to each other.

 Tool    | *n*  | Time (s) A  | Time (s) B | AUC A  | AUC B  | RAM(GB) A | RAM(GB) B
 --------|------|---------------|------------|--------|--------|-----------|-----------